Samyang AF 45mm F1.8 FE

 Samyang AF 45mm F1.8 FE – Build and Handling

 One area where the Samyang 45mm immediately betrays its price is its build quality.
 Its lightweight plastic barrel feels distinctly insubstantial, and it makes no claim to dust- or splash-resistance, either.
-Even the lens mount is plastic, despite its remarkably convincing shiny metallic finish.
+The lens mount is metal, but unusually has a non-conductive clear coating.
 That said, the fit and finish isn’t terrible by any means, and I’ve come across much more cheaply made lenses in the past.
 But neither does the lens feel like it would endure much abuse.
 This isn’t particularly a criticism, it just reinforces the fact that you get what you pay for.

 The light weight has its benefits, of course.
 This is a lens you can carry around all day without really noticing, while its compact dimensions make it a good match for Sony’s small Alpha 7-series bodies.
 As usual from Samyang there’s no ostentation to the design, just a slim metallic-red ring in front of the focus ring to break up the slightly shiny black finish of the barrel.
 So it shouldn’t attract any unwanted attention on the street.